0xSero/partisia-docs/docs/zk-computation-fees.md

 A ZK contract needs to pay for the transactions that ZK nodes must send when some data needs to be attested.

 The attestation fee is part of the basic fees detailed in the yellow paper p.
-16. Currently, the actual fee is hardcoded to use BASE_SERVICE_FEES.
+16 and is currently hardcoded to use BASE_SERVICE_FEES.

 ATTESTATION_FEE = BASE_SERVICE_FEES